rbga/Low_Density_Parity_Check_LDPC_Codes_-_MATLAB_Simulation/README.md

 ## Description

 This simulation is part of my Master's Thesis in Electrical and Computer Engineering.
-The thesis is currently under embargo and will be available on [this link](http://hdl.handle.net/10222/81991) from September 2023.
-Check back later for the full thesis manuscript.
+The thesis is currently available on [this link](http://hdl.handle.net/10222/81991) from September 2023.
+Check out the full thesis manuscript.

 ## Simulation